loeschg/loeschg.github.io/_posts/2014-10-19-resources-for-learning-dagger-for-android.markdown

 comments: true
 ---

 [Dagger](http://square.github.io/dagger/) is all the rage right now in the Android Development world, and it's for good reason.
 Dagger is a good, lightweight dependency injection tool which will likely help you better architect your app.
-Like many other valuable technologies, **the learning curve can be a little steep** - especially if you've never used a dependency injection tool before - but I think you'll find it's well worth your time to learn it.
+Like many other valuable technologies, **the learning curve can be a little steep** ([much like my experience with RxJava](http://gregloesch.com/dev/2014/10/20/resources-for-learning-rxjava-android.html)) - especially if you've never used a dependency injection tool before - but I think you'll find it's well worth your time to learn it.

 While I'm still definitely in the process of grokking the library/paradigm, I figured it could be valuable to put together a list of articles, slides, and presentations that helped get me over the hump.
 Let's all feel smarter together! \o/